Iqrajan2024/ITSOLERA-PVT-LIMITED-ADVANCED-DATASCIENCE-TASKS/README.md

 - TF-IDF and cosine similarity worked effectively
 - GUI improved usability and user experience

-##  Conclusion
-The recommendation system effectively personalized user experience using similarity-based techniques and provided an intuitive interface via Streamlit.

 # Task 3: Model Optimization and Evaluation

-## Problem Statement
-Choosing the right model is essential for reliable predictions.
-This task focuses on optimizing and evaluating multiple models using hyperparameter tuning and performance metrics.

 ##  Task Objective
 - Train multiple models